 What makes the Hvithamar Viewpoint so special?

-What makes Hvithamar so special is how easy it is to reach!
+There are two things that make Hvithamar so special.
+One is just how easy it is to reach!
 With the first viewpoint only an easy 10 minute walk you really can’t miss this amazing spot!

 It is also worth noting that this hike is also one of the few in the Faroe Islands that is perfect for children!